jaraco/skeleton/skeleton.md

 The project is pre-configured to run tests through multiple CI providers.

-### Azure Pipelines

-[Azure Pipelines](https://azure.microsoft.com/en-us/services/devops/pipelines/) are the preferred provider as they provide free, fast, multi-platform services.
-See azure-pipelines.yml for more details.

-Features include:

-- test against multiple Python versions
-- run on Ubuntu Bionic

 ### Travis CI

 [Travis CI](https://travis-ci.org) is configured through .travis.yml.
 Any new project must be enabled either through their web site or with the `travis enable` command.